predix-ui/predix-ui/_pages/develop/context-browser.md

 ## Favoriting and selecting favorited items

 When the user hovers over an item in the context browser and favoriting is enabled, they will be presented with a star icon they can tap to add that item to their list of favorites.
-To de-favorite an item, the user can just tap the start icon again.
+To de-favorite an item, the user can tap the star icon again.

 To see all favorited items, the user can open the favorites menu by tapping the favorites trigger.
 This will open the user's list of favorites, from which they can de-favorite an item or select it to open its context.

-Selecting an item from the Favorites Panel works the same as selecting an item from the regular context browser: clicking on an item will open that item's context, and that will be indicated with the selected state when the user re-opens the Favorites Panel.
+Selecting an item from the Favorites Panel works the same as selecting an item from the regular context browser: clicking on an item will open that item's context, and the user will see a visual indication of the currently selected item when they re-open either the Favorites Panel or the regular context browser.

 ## De-favoriting items

-The user can de-favorite an item from the Favorites List by clicking on the star icon on the right.
-De-favoriting an item will remove it from the Favorites List, but the de-favoriting will not be reflected in the list until the user closes the Favorites Panel for more than 5 seconds, or opens the regular Context Browser panel.
-Having a 5 second delay before an item is de-favorited allows the user to reopen the favorites list and still see the item in the list if the de-favoriting was done in error.
+The user can de-favorite an item from the Favorites List by clicking on the star icon.
+De-favoriting an item will remove it from the Favorites list, but the de-favoriting will not be reflected in the list until the user either closes the Favorites Panel for more than 5 seconds, or opens the regular Context Browser panel.
+In the interim, the item will remain in the Favorites list, but the star icon indicating that it is favorited will not be filled in.
+Having a 5 second delay before an item is de-favorited allows the user to reopen the Favorites list and still see the item in the list (and re-favorite it) if the de-favoriting was done in error.
 De-favoriting an item from the Favorites List will be reflected in the Context Browser as well.

 ## Favoriting an item when there are connection issues

-When the user cannot mark an item as a favorite due to connectivity issues, the user is informed that the action has not taken place through a contextual notification.
-The contextual notification provides an action to attempt to re-sync the list.
-Clicking on the re-sync icon will dismiss the contextual notification and provide a progress bar while it attempts to re-sync.
-The contextual notification will remain until the list has properly synced.
+If a user tries to favorite or de-favorite an item while experiencing connectivity issues, the action will be reflected in the Favorites Panel, but it may not be saved to the user's server or database.
+It is up to the developer to inform their user if this is the case by setting the `favoritedSyncFailed` property on the context browser.
+The user will then be informed through a contextual notification at the top of the Favorites Panel that the action has not taken place.
+The contextual notification will provide an action to attempt to re-sync the list.
+Clicking on the re-sync icon will fire the `px-app-asset-favorited-sync-requested` event.
+The developer should listen for this event and then dismiss the contextual notification while it attempting to re-sync the favorites.
+The developer can also set the `syncing` property on the context browser while attempting to sync favorites in order to give the user a visual indication of what is happening.

 # Other features